javiermolinar/ServiceBusCourse/MessagingCourse/PublishSubscribe.md

 const string TopicName = "<channel name>";
 const string SubscriptionName = "<your subscription name>";
 //Subscription client
-static ISubscriptionClient subscriptionClient;
+ISubscriptionClient subscriptionClient;

-static async Task Main(string[] args)
-{
 // We define our new subscription client subscriptionClient = new SubscriptionClient(ServiceBusConnectionString, TopicName,SubscriptionName);

 // Configure the MessageHandler Options in terms of exception handling, number of concurrent messages to deliver etc.
 // By default message will be completed on receive

 var messageHandlerOptions = new MessageHandlerOptions(ExceptionReceivedHandler)
 {
     // Maximum number of Concurrent calls to the callback `ProcessMessagesAsync`, set to 1 for simplicity.
     // Set it according to how many messages the application wants to process in parallel.
     MaxConcurrentCalls = 1
 };

 // Register the function that will process messages subscriptionClient.RegisterMessageHandler(ProcessMessagesAsync, messageHandlerOptions);

 Console.ReadKey();
 // We need to close the consumer to stop receiving and inform Service Bus broker await subscriptionClient.CloseAsync();
-}

 ```

 Our new handler